rap9210/ContactTracing-App/README.md

-"# Week III Challenge: Contact Tracing"
+# Week III Challenge: Contact Tracing
 1. Create a Person class that will store all of the personal information.
 	a.
 Variables: Name, Email, Phone, Address and Symptoms.
 	b.
 Generate Getters and Setters